andycroll/andycroll.com/_posts/2022/2022-10-31-use-zero-for-integer-float-comparison.md

 The benchmark shows that for `Integer`s the `==` syntax is faster, but for `Float`s the `.zero?` syntax wins out.

-However the important thing to note is that in all cases (on my machine) you get about 20 million executions per second so in _your_ code consider the readability over the performance implications!
+However the important thing to note is that in all cases you get millions of executions per second so in _your_ code you should emphasise the readability over any perceived performance implications!